godotengine/godot-website/collections/_article/progress-report-april-may-2017.md

 ## Script editor enhancements

 Paul (Paulb23) is back with script editor enhancement!
-The so-called "colour guy" who did a lot of work on syntax highlighting in the script editor now brought us optional space-based indentation (Python users will love that!), an edit tool to convert casing, a quick access list to recent scripts and most importantly, a new panel that list member variables and methods of a given script and allows to quickly focus them.
+The so-called "color guy" who did a lot of work on syntax highlighting in the script editor now brought us optional space-based indentation (Python users will love that!), an edit tool to convert casing, a quick access list to recent scripts and most importantly, a new panel that list member variables and methods of a given script and allows to quickly focus them.

 ![Members overview in script editor](https://cloud.githubusercontent.com/assets/6584330/26529566/fa67a5c6-43b9-11e7-8293-b6fc6a3d6123.jpg)